-Detailed compositional analyses were done to establish the nutritional adequacy of the food products derived from BXN cotton and also to demonstrate that unintended changes to the composition of the cotton plants had not occurred as a result of the genetic modification.
-Analyses done were: fibre, moisture, fat/oil, ash and protein content of cottonseed; nitrogen, protein and amino acid content of cottonseed meal; and fatty acid and tocopherol content of crude cottonseed oil.
-Analyses were done of both herbicide-sprayed and unsprayed plants.
-The most important analyses, in terms of nutritional adequacy, were those of the oil which is the principal human food product.
+Detailed compositional analyses were done to establish the safety and nutritional adequacy of the food products derived from BXN cotton and also to demonstrate that unintended changes to the composition of the cotton plants had not occurred as a result of the genetic modification.
+Analyses were done of the key nutrients, toxicants and anti-nutritional factors in both herbicide-sprayed and unsprayed plants.
+The most important analyses, in terms of nutritional adequacy, were those of the oil, which is the principal human food product.
 On the basis of the data provided, cotton transformation events 10211 and 10222 were found to be compositionally equivalent to other commercially available cotton varieties.